azigler/esdi/README.md

 You can read the latest Esdi documentation [here](https://azigler.github.io/esdi/).

 There are also tutorials available.
-For example, you can learn how to add a custom command [here](https://azigler.github.io/esdi/tutorial-adding-a-custom-command.html).
+For example, you can learn how to [add a custom commands](https://azigler.github.io/esdi/tutorial-adding-a-custom-command.html).
+There are also resources for handling webhooks from third-party services like [GitHub](https://azigler.github.io/esdi/tutorial-github-redeploy-global-hook-example.html) and [Ko-fi](https://azigler.github.io/esdi/tutorial-ko-fi-channel-hook-example.html).

 If you have further questions, [join the Esdi Community on Discord](https://discord.gg/HTSYNQrXam)!